When creating special indexes in an AP (analytical processing) database, you can follow these best practices:

 15 rows in set

-You can refer to the best practices for creating special indexes in the database for the AP scenario mentioned above.
+You can refer to the best practice guide for creating special indexes in the database in the AP scenario mentioned above.
 Properly applying these indexes can help improve the efficiency and performance of database queries.